petersenpeter/CellExplorer/docs/tutorials/ground-truth-tutorial.md

 4. From the `Ground truth` menu, you can select how to display the ground truth data: as scatter points, as a density map (image), or double histograms.
 5. You can select which of the ground truth cell types to display in the Display Settings tab group `GroundTruth`

 Once a selection has been made, you can skip step 2 and 3.
 If you have data that you are interested in sharing please contact us.
-See the [opto-tagging tutorial](/Cell-Explorer/tutorials/optotagging-tutorial/) for how to add your own data to the ground truth selection.
+See the [opto-tagging tutorial](/Cell-Explorer/tutorials/optotagging-tutorial/) for how to analyse and add your own data to the ground truth selection.
 The ground truth cells have a label in `cell_metrics.groundTruthClassification`.
-The video below shows the steps in the Cell Explorer:
+The video below shows the above steps in the Cell Explorer:

 <video width="100%" height="auto" controls="controls">
   <source src="https://buzsakilab.com/wp/wp-content/uploads/2020/01/GroundTruthTutorial.mp4" type="video/mp4">
 </video>